x811zou/BEASTIE/README.md

 ```

 #### step3: Simulate unbiased fastq reads on each allele for each gene.
+Simulate unbiased Fastq reads for each allele for each gene.
 ```
 docker run -v `pwd`:`pwd` -v $working_dir:/mnt xuezou/beastie \
     simulateReads \